dopedao/RYO/README.md

     this as a player trait (e.g., player from x has some benefit in location x).
 - Fill out `mappings/initial_markets_cost_rel_100.csv` with how
-much items should start of costing in a certain area, where 100 is 'average' and 120 is 20% above average.
+much items should start of costing in a certain area, where 100 is 'average' and 120 is 20% above average, 80 is 20% below average.
 - Fill out `mappings/initial_markets_quantity_rel_100.csv` with how
-many items should start of in a certain area, where 100 is 'average' and 120 is 20% above average.
+many items should start of in a certain area, where 100 is 'average' and 120 is 20% above average, 80 is 20% below average.
 Areas can have different profiles, with different combinations of quantity and price at the start of the game to create a different vibe/market dynamic.
 Will be good to just get some rought numbers down and try it out.